fubar2/gal_ansible/README.md

 better late than never

-runans.sh will regenerate some secrets and run the playbook currently does cvmfs, nginx, letsencryptssl working on singularity
+runans.sh will regenerate some secrets and run the playbook currently does cvmfs, nginx, letsencryptssl, singularity

 # Notes to self